Privacy Policy

 The Tunbridge Wells Psychologist (TWP) operates an associate model, where each therapist is an independent practitioner and sole trader.

+When you engage with an associate therapist, your therapist — not Thriving Minds Collective Ltd or TWP — is the data controller for your personal data.
 Each therapist is individually responsible for the data they collect and process and is separately registered with the Information Commissioner's Office (ICO).

 Shared Access to Client Records